TrashPandaCode/reports/web-final/chapters/project-description.typ

   == Product Scenarios

   This section presents a series of realistic narratives that illustrate how end users are expected to interact with the finished product.
-Each scenario describes specific tasks and goals from the user’s perspective, providing a clear understanding of the product’s functionality in practical use.
+Each scenario describes specific tasks and goals from the user's perspective, providing a clear understanding of the product's functionality in practical use.
 These stories help align development efforts with user needs and guide testing to ensure the product meets its intended purpose

   === Product Scenario  List
   + Introduction to Math Nodes: